mjz-smu/codelab_instructions/README.md

 By default PKB will output results to the terminal and save them in the directory /tmp/perfkitbenchmarker/runs/

 We can also push the results of our benchmarks to BigQuery.
-To do this we must add the following flags to our pkb command
+To to this we must first create a dataset to drop the results into.
+In your cloud console, enter:

+    bq mk <new_dataset_name>

+When we run pkb, we need to specify the parameters for where we want our data to go in BigQuery. `--bq_project` is the ID of your GCP project and `bigquery_table` takes the dataset name followed by a table name.
+You don't need to create a table beforehand; it will be created for you by pkb if one of that name does not already exist.

+Now let's run a benchmark and push the data to our BigQuery table

     ./pkb.py --benhmarks=iperf --bigquery_table=<dataset.table> --bq_project=<project_id>

+After this has finished, we can now see our data in bigQuery either by going to [BigQuery](https://console.cloud.google.com/bigquery).

+Perform a simple query to select all results: `SELECT * from <dataset.table>`

+This can also be done using `bq` in cloud console:

+    bq query 'select * from <dataset.table>'